mahnve/slados/slados.markdown

 > * Responding to change over following a plan

 > That is, while there is value in the items on the right, we value
-> the items on the left more.
+> the items on the left

-Värdet finns uppenbarligen på vänster sida.
-Det till höger är något deras barn släpat hem från slöjden.
+Det är ungefär som att säga "Ja, Chagalltavlan i vardagsrummet är värdefull, men jag värderar grytlappen du gjorde i slöjden mer".
+Det är för väl att det till slut kom in några ekonomer och röjde upp i den här röran.

 Now, you're probably wondering where's the business in all of this?
 Well I'm here to tell you.